Debitum Review 2023: Regulated P2P Loans for 10%? (Consider This)

 • Register: Enter name, email, date of birth, password, etc.

-• Provide financial information: Planned investment amount, state citizenship, country of residence, tax residence, etc.
+• Provide Financial Information: Planned investment amount, state citizenship, country of residence, tax residence, etc.

-• Upload documents: Copy of identity card, proof of residence
+• Upload Documents: Copy of identity card, proof of residence

 Also legal entities have the opportunity to register on Debitum.